 8. PHOTO 8 BeFunky Photo Effects

 BeFunky is not just about editing and applying effects filters to enhance or jazz up your photographs.
-You can also have fun by adding humor to the photos.
+You can also have fun by adding humor to the photos or creating funky pictures.

-Go to 'Goodies' section and there are several fun stuffs to choose from.
+Go to the 'Goodies' section and there is much fun stuff to choose from.